integrated-land-simulator/model_description/descript/matsiro.md

 # Tile scheme

 MATSIRO employs a tile treatment of the land surface to represent the subgrid land surface types, so as to partially mimic the behavior at a higher resolution.
-The tile scheme is demonstrated in ENTRY:[LNDFLX] (in SUBUROUTINE: [MATSIRO] of matdrv.F), and the variables and parameters are introduced as follows:
+The tile scheme is demonstrated in ENTRY:[LNDFLX] and [LNDSTP] (in SUBUROUTINE: [MATSIRO] of matdrv.F), and the variables and parameters are introduced as follows:

 - Output variables